RTEMS/rtems-docs/c-user/barrier_manager.rst

 A barrier can be viewed as a gate at which tasks wait until the gate is opened.
 This has many analogies in the real world.
 Horses and other farm animals may approach a closed gate and gather in front of it, waiting for someone to open the gate so they may proceed.
-Similarly, cticket holders gather at the gates of arenas before concerts or sporting events waiting for the arena personnel to open the gates so they may enter.
+Similarly, ticket holders gather at the gates of arenas before concerts or sporting events waiting for the arena personnel to open the gates so they may enter.

 Barriers are useful during application initialization.
 Each application task